SelfCareMap

 Benefits Worth Experiencing

 Float therapy offers tangible benefits that extend well beyond the tank.
-The high concentration of Epsom salt provides magnesium absorption through your skin, which supports muscle relaxation and reduces inflammation.
-People commonly report decreased muscle soreness after workouts, relief from chronic pain, and improved sleep quality.
-The sensory deprivation aspect allows your mind to quiet down, reducing anxiety and stress hormones like cortisol.
+The high concentration of Epsom salt provides magnesium absorption through your skin.
+Magnesium is a critical mineral that helps regulate nerve function and protein synthesis.
+When absorbed, it supports deep muscle relaxation and reduces systemic inflammation.
+People commonly report decreased muscle soreness after intense workouts, relief from chronic joint pain, and significantly improved sleep quality.
+Because the body is not fighting gravity, the spinal column can decompress, which often alleviates lower back pain and neck tension.

 Planning Your Visit and What It Costs